greysxo/greysxo/README.md

 - 👋 Hi, I’m @greysxo
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning javascript and css
-- 💞️ I’m looking to collaborate on webdesign, frontend and backend projects
 - 📫 you can hit me at greysxo
 - 😄 Pronouns: she
-- ⚡ Fun fact:  I'm single.

 <!---
 greysxo/greysxo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.